-I tried it with fresh cranberries and with frozen ones, and I honestly could not find any difference in taste.
+I tried it with fresh cranberries and with frozen ones, and I could not find any difference in taste.
 The only difference is in the cooking time.
-The fresh ones will cook quicker, no more than 10 minutes, where the frozen ones 10 minutes.
+The fresh cranberries will just take a little longer to cook, around 20 minutes, where the frozen ones 10 minutes.
 The secret to making a fabulous sauce is adding brown sugar to the orange juice before throwing in the cranberries.